jellaharshith/Legalish/extension/README.md

 - **Feature Requests**: Submit ideas through the main app
 - **Bug Reports**: Use the feedback option in the extension

+## 🆓 Free Forever

+This extension is completely free to use with no hidden costs or subscription requirements.
+All analysis features are available to everyone!

 ---

 **Made with ❤️ by the Legalish team**

-Transform legal jargon into plain English, one document at a time.
+Transform legal jargon into plain English, one document at a time - for free!